 There are various types of logbook loans available, with many now found online.
 The majority of these loans are usually required to be repaid within approximately 36 months.
 However, this can often be tailored to suit your requirements, including the option of repaying it earlier.
 Furthermore, some lenders only require you to pay the interest on the loan each month; with the amount, you borrow to be repaid at the end of the agreed loan period.

 Whatever type of logbook loan you require, our partner can help you identify a loan that is right for you from some of the most trusted and respected lenders currently operating in the UK.
 While these loans can be a useful way of getting the money you need, as with all loans, you must exercise caution.
 First, you must ensure that you fully understand the terms of any loan you take out, as well as be able to afford the repayments.

 Can I get a logbook loan online?

 You can apply for a logbook loan online; however, to complete your application, it is usually the case that the lender will need to speak to you.
-It is to confirm that you have the relevant documentation to be eligible for the loan.
+This is to confirm that you have the relevant documentation to be eligible for the loan.
 They may arrange an inspection of the vehicle if necessary.